What do I need?

 Hydrangea Magical® 'Revolution Pink' - ShrubHydrangea macrophylla 'Revolution Pink'

-Show moreThere are two types of flower heads in the hydrangea variety macrophylla:
+Show moreThere are two types of Hydrangea macrophylla, which grow in different ways:

-- Flat spreading (lace cap) flower heads with male flowers around the edges and female flowers in the centre.
+• flat clusters with male flowers on the outside and female flowers in the centre.